Jubatian/rrpge-spec/specs/kcall.rst

 Moves (renames) a file, or deletes it.
 Deleting can be performed by setting the target name an empty string.

-The file names are excepted to be zero terminated UTF-8 strings.
+The file names are expected to be zero terminated UTF-8 strings.

 The kernel terminates the application if either parameter is invalid: